Indoor marijuana growers have several grow op challenges, and perhaps the most important is what to use as an “indoor

 A few HID manufacturers claim to now be making HID bulbs with spectrums themed for marijuana’s light spectrum needs, but that doesn’t mean HID is the best choice for indoor grow rooms.
 Why?
 Because HID bulbs are energy wasters, too hot, and wear out fast.
 They generate huge amounts of heat that cost you big money in extra air conditioning expense, and can burn or stunt plants and buds.
 They can also burn you.

 HID deficiencies are why more and more growers are switching to light-emitting diode (LED) grow lights.
 LED grow lights have many advantages over HID, including less heat, better electricity-to-light conversion ratios, longer unit life, adjustable spectrums, and reduced energy costs.

 Avoiding Common LED Grow Lights Mistakes

 The Growing Marijuana Perfectly team has eagerly embraced LED grow lights as many cannabis growers have.
-We’ve tested almost all the major brands (whose top units usually cost at least $1400 if not much more) and many minor brands too.
-Unfortunately, our conclusion is that most makes and models of LED grow lights are a rip-off in one way or the other, and that using LED grow lights requires you to make careful, specific adjustments in how you grow your plants.
+We’ve tested many of the major brands (whose top units usually cost at least $1400 if not much more) and many minor brands too.
+Unfortunately, our conclusion is that a significant percentage of LED grow light brands are a rip-off in one way or the other, and that using LED grow lights requires you to make careful, specific adjustments in how you grow your plants.

-If you want to avoid common LED grow lights mistakes and get the most bud weight and potency from your LEDs, here’s what you need to know about LED grow lights…
+Want to avoid common LED grow lights mistakes and get the most bud weight and potency from your LEDs?
+Great, and here’s what you need to know about LED grow lights…

-First of all, the majority of LED manufacturers make impressive-sounding product claims, but don’t have third-party, legitimate side-by-side marijuana grow op testing to prove their claims.
+First of all, many LED manufacturers make impressive-sounding product claims, but don’t have third-party, legitimate side-by-side marijuana grow op testing to prove their claims.